LearnMeSomeCodes/hammad___hw2/README.md

 I thought for a moment to just make a variable, but hey refactoring and all it's better to have something like that a method

 alright - so it's just giving me a bunch of errors about the local variable.
-I'll stick to '''puts menu''' for now.
+I'll stick to `puts menu` for now.
 Sheesh

 BUT I can totally have a method to run at the start of the program and to loop back at the end of the nested actions